viktorbrenek/viktorbrenek.github.io/src/articles/2022-08-22-game-dev-blog-2.md

 I just had a lot of work around the website and other stuff.
 However the progress is being made.
 For the last couple of weeks i have been extensively working on a several things.
 For the most part i had to put all things in to place.
 I have created an todo-list kind off.
 And you can check that out [Here](https://trello.com/invite/b/l82Ru7VO/1aa79fab5fe0b3fca4d97c59cbe07617/arcanepunk-lost).
-I have also created a roadman, which you can find on this website in the portfolio section.
+I have also created a roadmap, which you can find on this website in the portfolio section.
 All of these things doesnt seem like a lot, but trust me.. it took quite some time.
 The planning after all is one of the most important things in the game development.
 Because it doesnt pay off to just "do something".
 A man has to have a plan.